PaloAltoNetworks/secops_ctf_scoreboard/docs/operation/new_sso.rst

 All new requests for an AWS account come with pre-baked security controls such as Okta Universal by default.

-Just select the "AWS - New Account" issue type; you will need the following information to complete the ticket and request:
+Under  Infrastructure Security Requests, select the "AWS - New Account" issue type; you will need the following information to complete the ticket and request:

 - Business Unit (this can be found in Workday under My Team > Organizations I Belong To)
 - Cost Center (same as above)